Administration and advice on treatments and medication including intravenous antibiotics

 Nutritional advice and care to support good health related to gastrostomy, jejeunostomy and nasogastric feeding

 Specialist intervention for children and young people who have a life-limiting illnesses requiring treatment, information, symptom control or end of life care.

-Our nurses provide skilled nursing care to children and young people from birth to 18 years in their own homes.
+Our children's community nurses provide skilled nursing care to children and young people from birth to 18 years in their own homes.

 The care is tailored to the individual needs of the child/young person, enabling them to stay in their own homes, avoiding or shortening hospital admissions and reducing the need for hospital attendance.